Why Should I Dedicate My Time to Hashtag Research?

 You probably already know that hashtags can be ‘hidden’ in comments, and that it’s a great way to reduce clutter.
 Rumor has it, Instagram is looking into a dedicated section to decrease hashtag clutter.

 Instagram also comes with an added bonus.
-If your post can gain a lot of traction and fast, you can make it to the top posts for a hashtag or on the explore page.
+If your post can gain a lot of traction and fast, you can make it to the top posts for a hashtag or on the explore page when users click the search bar.
 This kind of visibility can do wonders for your followers if you can generate the high quality posts.

 Test and Learn

 The best hashtag research strategy is one that involves constant tweaking and optimization.